 This pork chop marinade is a blend of garlic, herbs, olive oil, soy sauce, brown sugar and Dijon mustard.
 It produces perfect marinated pork chops every time, and you can use your pork marinade for baked, broiled, grilled or sauteed pork.

 Pork chops are a welcome addition to any dinner menu, and this marinated version is a family favorite.
-Serve your pork chops with mashed potatoes and roasted broccoli for a complete meal that everyone will love.
+Serve your pork chops with Instant Pot mashed potatoes and roasted broccoli for a complete meal that everyone will love.

 Pork chops naturally have a mild flavor which makes them the perfect meat to soak up a marinade.
 This pork chop marinade produces the best pork chops I’ve ever had – tender, juicy and full of flavor.
 You can bake, broil or grill your marinated pork chops for restaurant quality results that will earn you rave reviews.